Reyansh14/Reyansh14/README.md

 ### 👋 Hi there, I'm Rey!
 I am a Computer Science student at the University of Waterloo 🎓.
-My interests lie in Full-Stack Development, Artifical Intelligence, Mobile Development, and Game Development.
+My interests lie in Full-Stack Development, Artifical Intelligence & Mobile Development.
 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/reyanshpatange/)!
 I'm always open for a chat 💬 about anything - from my projects and experience, to anything in the tech world.

 ### ⚡ Technical Skills